ynashed/bionemo-fw-ea/internal/openfold/README.md

 Alternatively, after steps (1) and (2) above, the developer might want to initiate an initial training or fine tuning job.
 See below.

+In parallel to step 1-4 above, the developer might want to do the following procedures

+* compute multiple sequence alignment

 ## (1) openfold-specific merge-gating tests
 ### (1.1) openfold-specific pytests